 After years of skipping sushi restaurants for fear of gluten cross contamination, Ben and I finally found a restaurant group here in town that does it right – Wasabi.
 We’ve eaten countless pieces of sushi from their restaurants over the past few months but on a recent visit we branched out and tried Seared Scallops with Lemongrass Miso Butter Glaze.
-Oh my word they were phenomenal!
-Miso brushed-then-broiled scallops nestled in a coconut broth served with white rice and vegetables reminded me of a fancy curry, and inspired me to make a simplified version at home.
+Oh my word, they were phenomenal and the flavors reminded me of coconut chicken curry, so I whipped up my own version at home the very next day!

 Lick Your Plate Coconut Chicken Curry is made in 1 skillet with pantry staples, and is so tasty you’ll lick your plate clean.
 It’s ALL about the coconut curry sauce, which is definitely falling into the “spoon drink-worthy” category (my favorite category.)
 If you think you don’t like curry, or maybe your family won’t, try this dish.
 Mr. “I don’t like that!”
 Lincoln willingly ate an entire serving, and guess who else happily chowed down?
 Cameron!
 Hurry, hurry to make this curry!